Houston Health Department

 Stay alert

-People who suspect that they have monkeypox symptoms such as new unexplained rash or sores need to contact their doctor to set up a screening appointment.
+People who suspect that they have mpox symptoms such as new unexplained rash or sores need to contact their doctor to set up a screening appointment.
 For more information about monkeypox, prevention tips and resources, visit houstonhealth.org or call the department’s call center at 832-393-4220.

 Quién corre riesgo de contraer la viruela del mono